amotali/konvektion/README.md

 ### :feet: changes to behavior

-Code: `:feet:`
-Alternatives: :black_cat: :cat2:

-Apply when
-- introducing new capabilities
+- Implement new feature to track user activity
-- fixing behavior of existing functionality
-- removing a part of existing functionality

-E.g. _deleted an endpoint, with related route handler, tests, etc._
+- Introduce user interface for sacrifice selection
+- Improve default parameters for population control
+- Fix bug causing spontaneous combustion of users

 ### :axe: changes to structure

-Code: `:axe:`
-Alternatives: :hammer: :carpentry_saw:

-E.g. _deleted some structural things. everything works the same, the program doesnt seem to complain and slava bogu_
+- Refactor codebase using new library for HTTP requests
+- Separate modules for tracking and causing natural disasters
+- Remove old and unused abstraction for ritualistic offerings
+- Simplify algorithm for predicting civil unrest

 ### :golf: testing and specification

-Code: `:golf:`

-When setting test cases for production code
+- Add test cases for new navigation algorithm
+- Refine test suite for changes to sensor data
+- Fix test case causing false negatives
+- Improve test coverage for mortal management feature

 ### ❔ other changes

-Besides :feet: :axe: and :golf: defined above, where we deal with the part of code that goes to production, there are other types of changes where we deal with documentation, or CI processes, etc.

-Then use emoji's based on situation and your preference.
+Besides :feet: :axe: :golf: defined above, where we deal with the part of code that goes to production, there are other types of changes.
+Then use emoji's based on situation and your preference, e.g.:

+- Update package dependencies to the latest version :package:
+- Improve CI pipeline for faster build times :robot:
+- Add documentation for propaganda feature usage :book:
+- Publish RFC to deprecate sacrifice for ethical reasons :speech_balloon: